+Students must be dropped off in designated areas.
 Students may not arrive earlier than 7:35 AM unless the bus schedule dictates otherwise.
 Students arriving between 7:35 and 7:55 AM will go to their classrooms.
+When entering the building, students should retrieve breakfast and continue to their homeroom.
 Classes begin at 8:00 AM.
 Students not present in their room by 8:00 AM are tardy.